 Who are two of today’s greatest entertainers in your opinion? (can be actors, musicians, singers etc) I always am reluctant to answer this type of question, because my tastes are out of the mainstream for the most part, and I don’t even recognize the names of the current mainstream of entertainers!
 However, Stephen Colbert of A Late Show is one we watch regularly, and he got us through 4 years of Trump!
 In a similar vein, I also like John Oliver, who takes on serious subjects but he always gets a few laughs out of me and I love his accent!

 GRATITUDE SECTION (always optional)

+Please feel free to share a moment of gratitude in your life!
 The unseasonably warm, beautiful weather we have been given the last few days – flowers are blooming and I’m wearing sandals and short pants!

 Becky’s chosen a cheery topic for her April Squares challenge: anything bright, however you interpret it!

 Earlier today, we took a walk and I noticed my neighbor, Gail, had been out for a spin in her red Mustang – her “lady toy” – because it was sitting in the driveway.

 My own car is in our driveway (we only have a one-car garage), and today, looking at the sun reflected on the hood, I saw not one, but TWO suns!
 How did that happen?!

 On a sadder note, our fitness director quit, and her last day was Tuesday.
 Several residents from our community lined the street in front of the gatehouse to say good-bye.
 Although she was crying (her mood wasn’t bright and sunny), her car certainly is – mustard yellow?

 This is my first time participating in Hammad Rais’s Weekend Sky challenge!